MedDataToolMedDataTool

 Convert to

-mL if the medication is liquid
+mL if liquid

-using the drug concentration
+using drug concentration

 Drug Dosage Calculation Examples